AdobeDocs/dev-docs-reference/src/pages/blocks/discoverblock/index.md

 # Discover Block

-Display featured content, resources, or links in a visually appealing card-based layout to help users discover important information.
+Display featured content, resources, or links in a card-based layout.

-## Overview

-Discover Blocks are useful for:
-- Highlighting key resources or guides
-- Showcasing multiple related links
-- Creating resource hubs or landing pages
-- Organizing community links (forums, GitHub)
-- Feature showcases with images

 ## Syntax